 Five Driving Needs: A Guide to Fueling Productivity in the Workplace

 Improving or sustaining team and organizational performance requires that leaders foster an environment where people can deploy their strengths.
-This article aims to provide insights into how creating this culture where people can skillfully get their driving needs met can generate the energy needed to fuel sustainable performance and transform employee engagement.
+This article provides you with insights into how creating a culture where people can skillfully get their driving needs met can generate the energy needed to fuel sustainable performance and transform employee engagement.

 - Power Your Leadership Practice By Leveraging The Five Driving Needs

 - How Our Driving Needs Unlock Performance

 - What Are The Five Driving Needs?

 - Leading With The Five Driving Needs In Mind